Lazytangent/thunks/backend/README.md

 After quitting out of the `psql` instance, you can run the following commands to finish database setup.

+* `npm run db:setup`

+This command will run the following three in order:

 * `npx dotenv sequelize db:create`
 * `npx dotenv sequelize db:migrate`
 * `npx dotenv sequelize db:seed:all`